kit-data-manager/webpage/index.markdown

 target="fairdo-cookbook/index.html"
 background="assets/images/cookbook.png"
 title="FAIR DO Cookbook"
-subtitle="a dish for every occasion" content="The FAIR DO Cookbook is intended to provide first guidance while entering the world of FAIR Digital Objects.
+subtitle="A dish for every occasion" content="The FAIR DO Cookbook is intended to provide first guidance while entering the world of FAIR Digital Objects.
 It offers a collection of recipes on how to appoach different concepts related to FAIR Digital Objects, i.e., Data Types, and PID Kernel Information Profiles.
 "